By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s use counseling as an example.
 We learn the differences between depression and autism and we learn the theory of how to counsel.
 That does not make the new graduate competent to work with someone with an eating disorder or Autism.
 Those advanced skills require more training.
 Most of the time we don’t know when we graduate what direction our career will take.
 You get hired by an agency that works with people on parole and you learn about that.
 If you get a job at an eating disorder clinic or an organization that works with people with autism you will need more training in that.

 The result is a whole lot of recent graduates who find out that there are no jobs doing what they learned about in school or who find they have such basic skills that there will be years more training required before they can function at a competent level.

 If you think that once you get that degree the education part is over you will probably not last or be successful in your chosen field.
 The true professional never stops learning.

-One of the great tragedies of our educational system these days is the belief among so many people that going to school and getting a degree in something you like will automatically result in a good paying job in that field.
+One of the great tragedies of our educational system these days is the belief among so many people that going to school and getting a degree in something you like will automatically result in a good-paying job in that field.
 The truth is that the degree only gets you in the door for the interview.
-The path from new graduate to a successful career is a long one.
+The path from a new graduate to a successful career is a long one.

 Far too many people have run up sizable educational debt only to find there are no jobs out there in that field or those that do exist are in other parts of the country and may not pay enough to fund that large student loan.